temporalio/temporal-jumpstart-typescript/docs/foundations/DataConverter.md

 #### Obtaining Cryptographic Keys

-_How_ you obtain and reference the cryptographic key in the `PayloadCodec` requires careful attention.
+_How_ you obtain and reference the cryptographic key in the `PayloadCodec` requires careful attention due to frequency of the transformations on Payloads and the risk of latency that might be introduced at this stage of a Workflow or Activity Task.
-This is primarily due to the volume of payloads and the tight deadlines we assume when passing Payloads through this cryptography channel.

-Consider adopting these recommendations to avoid Workflow Task timeouts and hitting rate limits on key providers:
+Consider adopting these recommendations to avoid Workflow Task timeouts or hitting rate limits on cryptography key providers:

 * Do not fetch a cryptographic key inside the `PayloadCodec` methods directly, as this introduces unacceptable latency in the transfer of data with Temporal Server.